yo-ku/yoku.its.moe/README.md

 'https://yoku.its.me' also redirect to 能.its.moe

 <hr>
-a big thanks to https://its.moe for making the project possible! :D
+a big thanks to https://its.moe for making my little project possible! :D